- University of Pittsburgh School of Law, J.D., 2009, magna cum laude

 David also regularly advises banks regarding legal issues and agreements pertaining to cash management, payment processing, deposit operations, online banking and fraud.
 He has drafted numerous agreements for banks related to their cash management and deposit products and services.

 In addition, David has experience in both public finance and real estate matters, including real property tax appeals.
+David is also a member of the Vorys eControl team.

 Prior to joining Vorys, David was internal counsel at First Niagara Bank.
 He also spent several years working as an attorney at a large regional law firm.